 The vintage karting Association (VKA) is a structured organization based on the articles of incorporation and concepts for general club operation.
 Every effort has been made to enable the functional club leadership and the ideals of the membership.

-The Vintage Karting Association (VKA) is established for the support of Vintage Go Karts originally manufactured from karting’s 1956 inception to those karts made in 1975.
+The Vintage Karting Association (VKA) is established for the support of Vintage Go Karts originally manufactured from karting’s 1956 inception to those karts that are at least 30 years old.
 The VKA provides members a forum for communications, event support, technical expertise, equipment sources, shop resources, karts & parts classifieds, information exchange, fellowship, and camaraderie.
+VKA is not a sanctioning organization, rather the VKA establishes Guidelines for all vintage karter and event promoters in an effort to create consistency at events across the country.

-The Vintage Karting Association (VKA) is a formal organization assembled for the people who enjoy the earliest of Go Karts.
+The Vintage Karting Association is a formal organization assembled for the people who enjoy the earliest of Go Karts.
 Karting began in 1956 when Art Ingles made the first Go Kart in the configuration recognized as we know it today.
 Karts have gone from those basic machines to the sophisticated racing machines of the present day.
-The VKA promotes vintage karts through those made in 1975.
+The VKA recognizes vintage karts that are at least 30 years old.

 The VKA was born out of a race and a vision.
 In 1992 a fellow came to Carl Billington’s shop and noticed an old kart under the work bench.
 He said he also had one and if Carl would like to buy it.
 So, for $70 Carl got a dual engine 1960 Dart A-Bone which he hung on the wall.
 After 2 or 3 years it became apparent to Carl that there should be a venue to demonstrate these old machines.
 The first race was organized by Carl who put together the original Vintage Karting event at Sugar Hill in New Hampshire.
 The program was attended by more than fourteen vintage karters sporting early sixties rear engine karts running a variety of McCullochs and West Bends.
 This unique gathering also included racing under the lights on Saturday night.
 The modern kart fans were glued to the fence to catch the action of karting’s time machines.